ONSdigital/sml-user-docs/UserGuides/DateAdjustment/DateAdjustment.md

 ### Example (Synthetic) Data

-Files containing the example input & output data given above can be found in the github repo https://github.com/ONSdigital/sml_user_docs/tree/main/UserGuides/DateAdjustment/ExampleData
+Files containing the example input & output data given above can be found in the [ExampleData](ExampleData) folder where you are reading this guide.

 Input & Trading day data: